jtlapenna/multi-agent-content-system/hybrid-project/comprehensive_implementation_plan.md

 3. **✅ Phase 2 Complete** - Template migration and infrastructure testing completed
 4. **✅ Phase 3 Complete** - Core infrastructure setup (workflow management, agent routing, n8n)
 5. **⏳ Phase 4** - Agent Instructions Audit & Refinement (NOT STARTED - critical step)
+   - **Explicitly: The user and assistant will review and refine each agent's instructions one by one, ensuring correctness and completeness before integration.**
 6. **⏳ Phase 5** - Agent System Integration (waiting for Phase 4 completion)
 7. **⏳ Phase 6** - n8n workflow setup and Slack integration (waiting for Phase 5 completion)
 8. **⏳ Phase 7+** - Dashboard integration and end-to-end testing (waiting for Phase 5 completion)